Drouin

 Drouin shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates of 15.9%, significantly lower than the Victorian average of 33.4%.
+The area faces educational challenges, with university qualification rates at 15.9%, significantly below the Victorian average of 33.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.1%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (32.0%).
+Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.4%).
+Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.0% and certificates at 32.0%.

 Educational participation is high, with 28.4% of residents currently enrolled in formal education.
 This includes primary education (10.8%), secondary education (7.7%), and tertiary education (2.9%).
-There are nine schools operating within Drouin, educating approximately 4,460 students.
-The area demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 988).
-The educational mix includes seven primary schools, one secondary school, and one K-12 school.
+A network of nine schools operates within Drouin, educating approximately 4,460 students.
+The area has typical Australian school conditions (ICSEA: 988) with balanced educational opportunities.
+The educational mix includes seven primary, one secondary, and one K-12 school.

 Frequently Asked Questions - Education